finos/FDC3/docs/context/ref/Trade.md

 [`@experimental`](/docs/fdc3-compliance#experimental-features) context type representing a trade.
 To be used with execution systems.

-This type currently only defines a required `id` field, which should provide a reference to the trade in one or more systems, an optional human readable `name` field to be used to summarize the trade and a required `product` field that may be used to provide additional detail about the trade, which is currently typed as a unspecified Context type, but `product` is expected to be standardized in future.
+This type currently only defines a required `id` field, which should provide a reference to the trade in one or more systems, an optional human readable `name` field to be used to summarize the trade and a required `product` field that may be used to provide additional detail about the trade, which is currently typed as an unspecified Context type, but `product` is expected to be standardized in future.

 Notes: